ddelfaus/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Foreach executes a function one each array element changing the array .map executes a function on each array element and creates the results into a new separate array.

 2. What is the difference between a function and a method?

+Functions are not tied to an object while methods are functions that are tied to an object.
+Example function vs object. function();  vs  object.method();

 3. What is closure?

+Closure allow access to outer function's scope to the inner function.
+Allows access to variables outside the inner function

 4. Describe the four rules of the 'this' keyword.

+1. First principle is Windows/Global Object binding.
+When "this" is in the global scope, it will be referring to the window/console object.
+Everything in javaScript are part of objects.
+2. Second principle is Implicit Binding.
+When "this" is part of a function inside an object it will call that object that is before the dot.
+3. Third principle is New binding.
+New binding is used with constructor function.
+The "this" is referring to the new object that is created.
+4. Fourth principle is Explicit binding.
+When a javaScript call or apply is used "this" will refer to those methods.

 5. Why do we need super() in an extended class?

+It allows the use and access of the functions from the parent

 ## Project Set up